Lampucchwa Tharu

-Lampucchwa Tharu or Morangiya Tharu and Rajghariya Tharu is one of the endogamous subgroups of Tharu people which are an ethnic group indigenous to the Terai, the southern foothills of the Himalayas in Nepal and India.
+Lampucchwa Tharu or Morangiya Tharu is one of the endogamous subgroups of Tharu people which are an ethnic group indigenous to the Terai, the southern foothills of the Himalayas in Nepal and India.
 Likewise Morangiya Tharu dwells in the Eastern plain or Terai of Nepal.
 They can be found mainly in the districts of Morang and Sunsari.
 Though found in two districts, they are called by Morangiya Tharu as those two districts were one district before 1962.
 Within the group, they refer to themselves as Morangiya Tharu, but people from other regions would call them Lampucchwa (as the women have tail-like structures on their dress).

 Distribution

-The Lampucchwa Tharu people are distributed in Morang and Sunsari districts.
+The Lampucchwa Tharu people are distributed in Morang and Sunsari districts of Koshi province Nepal.

 Culture

 Food

 They plant rice, mustard, corn and lentils, but also collect forest products such as wild fruits, vegetables, medicinal plants and materials to build their houses.
 They hunt deer, rabbit and wild boar, and go fishing in the rivers and oxbow lakes.

 They keep domestics animals like cows, goats, pigs and water buffalo, and birds like pigeons, chickens and ducks.
 They live close to nature.

 A group of Tharu people who do not eat pig are said Thokra, and these people have a belief that if they consume such meat their kul devi becomes angry and can cause disease in their family.
 However, others do not have this belief.